eddyhkchiu/mahalanobis_3d_multi_object_tracking/README.md

 <sup>1</sup>Stanford University, <sup>2</sup>Toyota Research Institute

 First Place Award, NuScenes Tracking Challenge, at AI Driving Olympics Workshop, NeurIPS 2019.

 ## Abstract

 We present our on-line tracking method, which wins the first place award of the [NuScenes Tracking Challenge](https://www.nuscenes.org/tracking)[1], held in the AI Driving Olympics Workshop at NeurIPS 2019.
-Our method details, technical report, and code will be available soon.
+Our technical report is available in [arxiv](https://arxiv.org/abs/2001.05673).
+Our code will be available soon.

 <img align="center" src="images/architecture.jpg">